We Still Don't Understand High-Dimensional Bayesian Optimization: ANALYSIS

+Moreover, we emphasize that the inverse stereographic projection transforms the $D$-dimensional function space into a $(D+1)$-dimensional function space, where this one additional dimension represents less than a 1\% increase in $D$ for most considered benchmarks.
+In contrast, polynomial kernels rely on a $\mathcal{O}(D^m)$-dimensional function space at a minimum, and RBF or Mat\'ern kernels rely on an $\infty$-dimensional function space.
+As a result, although our linear model is \textit{technically} not linear in $\mathbf{x}$ (though it is in $P(\mathbf{x})$), we argue it is \textit{approximately} linear in $\mathbf{x}$.

-To validate that the spherical mapping does not meaningfully increase model expressiveness on a typical regression task, we fit both models to $400$ points generated by a Sobol sequence over $\mathcal{X}$ and evaluate predictions on $100$ held-out Sobol points (which concentrate around unit norm after scaling).
-In \Cref{fig:boxplot}, the spherically-mapped linear model and standard linear model achieve nearly identical predictive RMSE on both \texttt{SVM} benchmarks, while the RBF model achieves lower error due to its higher representational capacity.
-The difference between the two linear models on \texttt{MOPTA08} is less than the difference between the linear and RBF models.
+To validate that the spherical mapping does not meaningfully increase model expressiveness on a typical regression task, we fit both models to $400$ points generated by a Sobol sequence over $\mathcal{X}$ and evaluate predictions on $100$ held-out Sobol points (concentrated around unit norm after scaling).
+In \Cref{fig:boxplot} (left), both the spherically-mapped and standard linear models achieve nearly identical predictive RMSE on most benchmarks, while the RBF model generally achieves lower error due to its higher representational capacity (see \Cref{fig:boxplot-full}, \Cref{app:boxplot} for results on other benchmarks).